-The calculated primary contribution requirement rate for the active membership of the ACCTF as of 31 March 2020 is 43.7%.
+The calculated primary contribution requirement rate for the active membership of the ACCTF as of 31 March 2020 is 43.7% plus £140,000 per annum.
 However, the calculated surplus, including allowing for the impact of the McCloud judgement, is enough to offset this for their projected working lifetime.
 This has allowed the administering authority to agree that no employer contributions will be required for the period of 01 April 2021 to 31 March 2024.
 This reflects the certified rate outlined in the ACCTF Actuarial Valuation Report as at 31 March 2020.